PERIOD PARRRTY

 Gitika Buttoo Director

-Gitika is a Queer British South Asian Director from Yorkshire who directs theatre and radio nationally.
-She has just finished her tenure as a Staff Director at the National Theatre.
-She was recently appointed a Regional Associate for Tamasha and has been an Artistic Associate at Birmingham Opera Company, an Associate Director for LUNG Theatre Company, and was one of Headlong Theatre’s Origins Directors.
-She recently won Best Online Audio Production at the Off West End Awards and her work on Tanika Gupta’s play, Love N Stuff was nominated for Best Stage Production at the Asian Media Awards.
-Recent credits include Tell Me How It Ends (Liverpool Everyman), ROAD (Oldham Coliseum), The Father & The Assassin (National Theatre), Love N Stuff (Oldham Coliseum, Watford Palace & Sheffield Theatres) and The Jungle Book (Storyhouse, Chester).
+She has recently been a resident Staff Director at The National Theatre and been appointed Regional Associate, of Tamasha and Associate Director of LUNG Theatre Company.
+Gitika was picked to be one of Headlong Theatre’s Origins Directors and has won Best Online Audio Production at the Off West End Awards and her work on Tanika Gupta’s play, Love N Stuff was nominated for Best Stage Production at the Asian Media Awards .